srkraut/sigma-docs/docs/module/ticker.md

 ```
 A special notation is available where the User can specify the
- Tag|Namespace within the feed for Xibo to extract content.
+ Tag|Namespace within the feed for Sigma-DS to extract content.
 ```

 Optional Stylesheet - This is the CSS to apply to the template structure above.